-The History, Philosophy and Didactics of Science Programme (HPDST) is a Programme of the Institute of Neohellenic Research of the National Hellenic Research Foundation in collaboration with the Laboratory of Science Education, Epistemology and Educational Technology (ASEL) of the University of Athens, Greece.
+The History, Philosophy and Didactics of Science Programme (HPDST) is a Programme of the Institute for Historical Research of the National Hellenic Research Foundation in collaboration with the Laboratory of Science Education, Epistemology and Educational Technology (ASEL) of the University of Athens, Greece.

-HPDST originates from two initially complementary teams, the History and Philosophy of Science and Technology team and the team for the Didactics of Science.
-The merge was brought through the acknowledgment that there is a strong need for science to be reestablished in society and engage its stakeholders.
+HPDST originates from two initially complementary teams, the History and Philosophy of Science and Technology team and the team for the Didactics of Science, merged into one single team.
+The merge was brought through the acknowledgement that there is a strong need for science to be reestablished in society and engage its stakeholders.
 This goal is to be accomplished through state of the art research using an interdisciplinary approach.
 Since 2000, HPDST has developed into one of the most promising research teams in Southeastern Europe, as can be certified by the following achievements:

 The team has published two peer reviewed scientific Journals (an international and a Greek), a regional Newsletter, more than 30 books (in Greek, English, French and Chinese), has co-edited four special issues of international Journals and has published about 250 articles.
 It has completed 13 research projects with Greek and European partners, has created a prominent scientific exhibition, has organised the collections of a Science Museum, has organized 14 Symposia and Conferences, organizes a summer seminar, has created a state-of-the-art website and a has established an important international network.